Headlines but a lack of real figures

 Most of the press stories neglected to give a source for their figures and many of them seemed to be based on nothing more than other news websites' stories.
 This is not great journalism.
 Yesterday I found what seemed to be a reasonably likely original source for this story and wrote about the figures on the Campaign for Childhood Freedom forum.
 This blog post expands on that forum discussion.

-How great has been the rise in driving to school?
+How steep is the rise in driving to school?

 The figures for cycling and walking to school in the Netherlands remain such that most other countries would be proud to boast about them.
 However, we have to look at this complaint in the same way as the Dutch are looking at it.
 For the Netherlands, these figures are not good news.
 It is true that the rate of driving has increased relative to what it was 18 years ago and even though walking and cycling together are still twice as significant as is driving, they have both decreased.